 Husker Red is a clumper, meaning it starts out as a neat mound and the mound expands in circumference each year.
 The plant doesn’t spread like a plant with a running growth habit.
 I would check each species or varieties of penstemons’ growth habitat (either clumping or spreading) before planting it in your garden.

 ‘Husker Red’ lives in light shade but will do well in full Sun.
 Penstemons need at least partial shade and some need full Sun.

 Description: Penstemons are perennial forbs, subshrubs or shrubs with attractive flowers.
 They are most common in the western United States.
 A good guide to native flowers for your region will list local natives.

 Common name: numerous species

 Scientific name: Penstemon spp. (pen-stay-mon) from the Greek meaning five stamens.

 Attracts: Penstemons are food for deer, antelope and birds either as a green plant or seed.
 They may also provide some cover for selected small bird species.
-Nectar attracts hummingbirds, butterflies and other insects.
+The nectar ad pollen attracts hummingbirds, butterflies, bees, wasps, and other insects.

 Host plant to: Purple-lined Swallow moth (Pyrrhia expimens)

-Native range: found all over the entire United States and some areas of Canada.
+Native range: found all over the entire United States, Mexico, and some areas of Canada.
 There are species for every region.

 Height: varies with species